 - Practice your spiritual beliefs or reach out to a faith leader for support.

 When three or more of the above self-care practices are combined, they can help prevent compassion fatigue.
 Once they become a part of your routine, then you will have an overall prevention plan.
-Not only do these healthy habits strengthen the ability to cope while in the moment, they can also help your body remember how to bounce back to a healthier state.
+Not only do these healthy habits strengthen the ability to cope while you’re in the moment, but they can also help your body remember how to bounce back to a healthier state.